-I paint in acrylics on wood, Strathmore 300 Series Bristol board or canvas board.
+I paint in acrylics on wood, Strathmore 300 Series Bristol board, canvas and purses.
 Originally, I was painting stall plaques for horse owners and chose wood because it would stand up to the environment in a barn.
 The longer I worked on the wood, the more I liked it.
-I began offering paintings on Bristol board and canvas board to accommodate those who prefer to have a matted or framed painting.
+I began offering paintings on Bristol board and canvas to accommodate those who prefer to have a matted or framed painting.
+In the summer of 2018, I tried my first leather painting and enjoyed it so much that I am now pleased to offer custom painted purses!